zen-browser/theme-store/themes/d7076c31-f6c1-4f28-b2e8-15b95f5a3d6f/readme.md

-Hides search shortcuts that appears at the bottom of the focused URL bar in the Zen browser.
+Hides the search shortcuts that appear at the bottom of the focused URL bar in the Zen browser, revealing them only when the bar is focused.
 No additional steps are required, simply install the mod and it will take effect.